 5.1 Uptime Commitment.
 Provider shall use commercially reasonable efforts to maintain 99.9% monthly uptime for the Services, excluding scheduled maintenance and events of Force Majeure, as detailed in Exhibit B (Service Level Agreement).

+5.2 Service Credit Request Window.
+Customer must request any service credit in writing within sixty (60) days of the end of the affected calendar month.

-5.2 Service Credits.
+5.3 Service Credits.
 If Provider fails to meet the uptime commitment in a given calendar month, Customer’s sole and exclusive remedy is the service credit set forth in Exhibit B.

-5.3 Support.
+5.4 Support.
 Provider shall provide technical support in accordance with the support tier purchased under the applicable Order Form.